csswizardry/ct/README.md

 ## Limitations

+* **Non-matching `media` types:** Currently, `ct.css` only takes print stylesheets into account.
+This means that you may experience false-positives for other non-blocking stylesheets.
 * **Injected `script` elements:** `ct.css`, as with all CSS, acts against the DOM and not the HTML.
 As such, injected `script` elements will be falsely flagged as blocking.